 Practical Recommendations

-The best time to visit Germany generally depends on your interests.
+The best time to visit Germany typically depends on your interests.
 For warmer weather and outdoor activities, plan your visit between May and September.
 However, if you're keen on experiencing Germany’s famous Christmas markets, schedule your trip in late November or December.

-Germany uses the Euro (€) and cash is still widely used, especially in smaller towns and restaurants.
-However, credit and debit cards are accepted in most places.
+Germany uses the Euro (€), and cash is still widely used, especially in smaller towns and restaurants.
+However, most places accept credit and debit cards.
 ATMs are readily available across the country.

 Frequently Asked Questions